Kiss Farewell Tour: Background

-During the show in Irvine, California, Frehley had missed his flight and ended up having to fly via helicopter to the show, where the band's manager Tommy Thayer was dressed in his makeup, ready to fill in for him.
+During the show in Irvine, California, Frehley had missed his flight and ended up having to fly via helicopter to the show, where the band's then-tour manager Tommy Thayer was dressed in his makeup, ready to fill in for him.

 Peter Criss had effectively left the band following the final show in North Charleston, in October 2000; however, this was not publicly known at the time.
 His reunion contract had essentially expired and he and Kiss were unable to come to terms for him continuing with the band, resulting in Criss destroying his drum set out of frustration at the end of the show.
 He was replaced by Eric Singer for the Japan and Australian legs.
 Frehley left the band following the farewell tour, intending to focus on his solo career.

 In the tour program for the band's final tour, Stanley reflected on the tour: